Av3m/conantools/README.md

 Example
 ```
 #create a new configuration
-python -m conantools.config --new /path/to/new/JsonFile.json
+python -m conanutils.config --new /path/to/new/JsonFile.json

 #adept the file to your needs and share it with your team members ( e.g. version it directly
 with your project )

 #all other developers execute the following command after every change of the config:
 #this will apply all defined settings in the config.
-python -m conantools.config /path/to/the/JsonFile.json
+python -m conanutils.config /path/to/the/JsonFile.json

 ```